scalameta/scalafmt/docs/configuration.md

 Configuration for scalafmt is defined in a plain text file `.scalafmt.conf` using [HOCON](https://github.com/typesafehub/config) syntax.

-To reuse your configuration with IntelliJ, `.scalafmt.conf` must be placed in the root directory of your project.

 Here is an example `.scalafmt.conf`:

 ```scala config
 align = true    // For pretty alignment.
 maxColumn = 100 // For my wide 30" display.
 ```

-> A note of warning.
-I personally use the default style, which means that the
-> default style is by far the most tested and supported style.
-Most of the
-> configuration flags are quite innocent, while some of them work very
-> differently (esp.
-Scala.js).
-It is very difficult to guarantee that all
-> configurations options play nicely together so I recommend you try not to go
-> too crazy on this part.

-The following sections describe the most common configuration options.

-> If you are using scalafmt as a Standalone library, you can pass in a
-> `ScalafmtConfig` instance, which is set to `ScalafmtStyle.default` by default.

 ## Most popular